paul-hammant/tbd/content/index.md

 - People who practice the **Github-flow branching model will feel this is quite similar** (there's one small difference).

-- People who practice the Gitflow branching model will find this **very different**, as will many developers used to popular ClearCase, Subversion, Perforce, StarTeam, VCS branch models of the past.
+- People who practice the Gitflow branching model will find this **very different**, as will many developers used to the popular ClearCase, Subversion, Perforce, StarTeam, VCS branch models of the past.

+- [Many publications](/publications/), including the best-selling Continuous Delivery book promote Trunk Based Development - this is not even controversial any more.

 ## History